walkingeclipse/walkingeclipse/README.md

 <h1>👋 Welcome!</h1>

 <p> My journey into cybersecurity started with a profound curiosity about how technology works and a deep concern for the increasing threats in cyberspace.
 This led me to deeply explore various areas as a means to understand, detect, and mitigate vulnerabilities that could compromise data and systems.
-Join me as I explore the world of cybersecurity, decode complex concepts, and break down labs — all while keeping it fun along the way!</p>
+Join me as I explore the world of cybersecurity, decode complex concepts, and break down labs — all while keeping it fun!</p>

 <h2>:computer: Cybersecurity Projects</h2>
   Coming Soon ...